LuchnikovI/QGOpt/README.md

-Extension of TensorFlow optimizers on Riemannian manifolds that often arise in quantum mechanics (Complex Stiefel manifold, positive-definite cone).
+Extension of TensorFlow optimizers on Riemannian manifolds that often arise in quantum mechanics (the Complex Stiefel manifold, the manifold of density matrices, the manifold of Choi matrices, etc).

+## Documentation

+The documentation is available here https://qgopt.readthedocs.io

 ## Basic Example

 Here we create an example of the Stiefel manifold with canonical metric and Cayley retraction.